| COURAGE | POWER | WISDOM |

 MY LIFE BEFORE OCR

-My story in as few words as possible.
-Trained multiple martial arts while growing up including Tae Kwon Do, Capoeira, and a little Muay Thai and Savate.
-My gymnastics roots began with my dad teaching me in the backyard and I continued to grow in this world all the way through the end of high school.
-After a few college gymnastics practices over summer before my first year at UIC began I wanted something different.
-I made a great transition into becoming a college Cheerleader within a few weeks of leaving gymnastics at UIC.
-We rocked the National Championships all 4 years in Daytona, FL.
-We placed 4th, 5th, 8th, and 10th, not in that order.
-I stuck to open cheerleading for a couple years after undergrad and stopped completely during my last 12 months of graduate school at DePaul.
+My athletic career in as few words as possible, it all began at the ripe age of 3 with my dad teaching me gymnastics in the backyard and having me trained in the martial art of Tae Kwon DO.
+I stuck with Tae Kwon Do until 10 years of age before switching my primary focus to gymnastics where I continued to grow as an athlete and compete until college.
+After a few college gymnastics practices, the summer before I began attending UIC (University of Illinois at Chicago) I decided I needed a change.
+Within a few weeks of school starting, I found myself being roped into becoming a collegiate cheerleader.
+Our competitive cheer team rocked the National Championships all 4 years in Daytona, FL.
+We placed 4th, 5th, 8th, and 10th, not exactly in that order.
+After undergrad, I stuck to competing in an open competitive cheerleading program for a couple of years and stopped completely during my last 12 months of graduate school at DePaul.
 Somewhere in between I did parkour, running, and biking.
-I've trained with weights since early teenage years having both parents being vets in the bodybuilding world.
-I found the world of obstacle races after doing the Men's Health Urbanathlon a few years ago.
-The rest is being written in this here blog.
+I've trained with weights since my early teenage years under the guidance of my parents who were professional bodybuilders in the 90s.
+In 2009, I found the world of obstacle racing after participating in the Men's Health Urbanathlon.
+Since then, I've dove deep into the world of obstacle racing, adventure racing, endurance racing, and ultramarathons.

 MY LIFE AFTER OCR

-I never thought this was where I would end up.
 After competing in the Men's Health Urbanathlon I knew I had found something special.
-The obstacles at that race were not challenging enough but they were fun.
+The obstacles in that race were not challenging, but they were fun.
 I wanted more.
 I wanted difficulty.
 I wanted to push myself.
-In 2010 I did my first Warrior Dash, already setting my sights on a 2013 Spartan Death Race appearance.
-Next I stepped up the distance by crushing the Wisconsin Tough Mudder at Devil's Head.
-I finally set foot onto the Spartan Race turf at the Midwest venue participating in the Hurricane Heat and competing in an open heat.
+In 2010, I did my first Warrior Dash, with my sights set on a 2013 Spartan Death Race attempt.
+Next, I stepped up the distance by crushing the Wisconsin Tough Mudder at Devil's Head.
+I finally set foot on Spartan Race turf at the Midwest venue, where I participated in the Spartan Hurricane Heat followed the next day by competing in an open heat.

-After that performance I was invited to the Spartan World Championships in Texas.
+After that race, I was invited to the Spartan World Championship in Texas.
 I had already fallen in love with the difficulty that Spartan Race presented.
-It was the most challenging of the obstacle races, and left the most rewarding feeling after finishing.
-I jumped at the opportunity and my parents bought my a flight to Texas for my 26th Birthday.
-The Texas Spartan Race was the same weekend as my birthday and it was extraordinary.
-I again participated in the Hurricane Heat which was a wild one that I'll never forget and placed 32nd the next day.
-It was at that moment that I realized I couldn't wait around for the 2013 Spartan Death Race.
-After a few email exchanges back and fourth with Andy I was signed up for the 2012 Spartan Death Race.
+It was the most challenging of the obstacle races and that event left the most rewarding feeling at the finish.
+I jumped at the opportunity and my parents bought me a flight to Texas for my 26th Birthday.
+The Texas Spartan Race was the same weekend as my birthday, making it extra-ordinary.
+There, I once again participated in the Hurricane Heat which was a wild one that I'll never forget.
+The next day I placed 32nd place.
+It was at that moment that I realized I didn't want to wait around for the 2013 Spartan Death Race.
+I wanted to do the 2012 Death Race.
+After a few email exchanges back and forth with Andy Weinberg, one of the originators of the Peak Death Race, I found myself committed to training for the 2012 Spartan Death Race.
 I had found the most challenging, rewarding sport I have ever been a part of.
 I found my place in the world.
 This was home.